mmduffel/student_performance_project/src/README.md

 ## Data Analysis and Visualizations

-The analysis notebook includes:
+The data analysis notebook includes:

 - Reshaping math and reading scores for comparison by gender
-- Creating boxplots to compare math and reading scores by gender
+- Creating and saving boxplots comparing math and reading scores by gender
 - Calculating average math scores by test preparation course
-- Creating a bar graph to examine the impact of test preparation on math scores
+- Creating and saving a bar graph comparing average math scores by test preparation course
-- Calculating each student’s average score across math, reading, and writing
+- Calculating each student's overall average across math, reading, and writing scores
-- Creating a bar graph to compare mean overall performance by lunch type
+- Creating and saving a bar graph comparing mean overall performance by lunch type
 - Calculating correlations among math, reading, and writing scores
-- Creating a heatmap of the subject-score correlations
+- Creating and saving a correlation heatmap for the three subject scores
-- Creating a scatter plot with trend lines to examine the relationship between math and reading scores by test preparation group
+- Creating and saving a scatter plot with trend lines comparing math and reading scores by test preparation course
 - Saving the final analyzed dataset as `student_performance_analyzed.csv`

+## Visualization Outputs

+The analysis notebook creates the following visualization files:

+- `V1_gender_boxplots.png`
+- `V2_test_prep_math.png`
+- `V3_lunch_performance.png`
+- `V4_subject_correlations.png`
+- `V5_math_reading_test_prep.png`

+The final visualization files are stored in the `results` folder.

 ## Tools and Libraries